RoshanNindrai/RBMenu/README.md

      _menu = [[RBMenu alloc] initMenuWithItems:@[item, item2, item3, item4] WithTextAllignment:RBMenuTextAllignmentLeft];
     _menu.delegate = self;

 In the above code, the RBMenuItems are added to the menu and the allignment of the title along the menu is also mentioned while menu creation.
+Custom menu with user defined properties to the Menu can be performed by using the fowlling method.

 At present RBMenu supports three menu title allignments

     RBMenuTextAllignmentLeft